EDI-N/Docs_en/docs/ClientProcesses/WineBureau/WB_Instructions/WB_International_deliveries_instruction.rst

 .. image:: /ClientProcesses/WineBureau/WB_Instructions/pics_WB_International_deliveries_instruction/WB_International_deliveries_instruction_064.png
    :align: center

-:red:`It is important to fill the **Expiration date** field in the advanced form "Position info" for each position! (see the screen above).`
+:red:`It is important to fill the "Expiration date" field in the advanced form "Position info" for each position (see the screen above).`

 If there is no delivery for some of the items, they should be marked with a check mark and **"Delete"**.
 It is also possible to **"+Add"** new product positions, but these actions should be coordinated with the Distribution company.